hllywdunddnnpnt/web-mexican-sun/README.md

 		// This sets the target URL
 			WMS.url = "[TARGET_URL]";

-		// This assigns a callback function, called the "data_func"
+		// This assigns the "data_func_WMS" callback function, to the data_func property
 		// The callback "data_func_WMS" function will be used to retreive the data from the selected webpage(s) WMS.data_func = data_func_WMS;